-CAT Qualifying Marks 2024: Know Minimum Marks Required to Qualify CAT Exam 2024
+Minimum CAT Qualifying Marks - What Are Minimum Marks to Qualify CAT Exam 2024

-CAT Qualifying Marks 2024: Know Minimum Marks Required to Qualify CAT Exam 2024
+Minimum CAT Qualifying Marks - What Are Minimum Marks to Qualify CAT Exam 2024

-The CAT qualifying marks will unfold with the release of the CAT cutoff for the academic session 2024-2025.
-The CAT qualifying marks are released for the Indian Institute of Management (IIMs) and other top B schools accepting the CAT scores for their MBA/PGDM courses under different MBA specializations.
-This article provides the expected CAT qualifying marks for 2024 and previous years to give a fair idea to the candidates who are applying to different colleges to pursue an MBA.
+The CAT 2024 qualifying marks will be revealed once the CAT cutoff for the academic session 2025-2027 is released.
+The CAT qualifying marks 2024 will be released for the Indian Institute of Management (IIMs) and other top Bschools accepting the CAT scores for their MBA/PGDM courses under different MBA specializations.
+This article provides the expected CAT qualifying marks and previous years CAT qualifying cutoff to give a fair idea to the candidates who are applying to different colleges to pursue an MBA.
+The result for CAT exam 2024 is expected to be declared on December 19, 2024.

-The CAT qualifying marks for 2024 will depend upon several contributing factors such as CAT exam difficulty level, number of appearing candidates, seats offered, and the reservation criteria.
-The expected CAT qualifying marks for candidates across different categories are given in the table below.
+The qualifying marks of CAT 2024 will depend upon several contributing factors, such as CAT exam difficulty level, number of appearing candidates, seats offered, and the reservation criteria.
+The expected CAT 2024 qualifying marks for candidates across different categories are given in the table below.

 General